The Star of India glides through Stage Harbor in Chatham. Photo by John Fitts.

 Diggin' for dinner on Morris Island with the Chatham Lighthouse in the background.
 Photo by John Fitts.

-If you are more of a shopper--you will think you've died and gone to heaven!
-Chatham's Main Street is home to an impressive assortment of retail stores and there are plenty of restaurant and watering holes to help keep your strength up.
+If you are more of a shopper, Chatham's Main Street is home to an impressive assortment of retail stores, and there are plenty of restaurants and watering holes to help keep your strength up.

 If the arts are your thing, why not take in a show at the Chatham Drama Guild (year-round) or the Monomoy Theatre (summer).
 The Creative Arts Center offers workshops and classes and hosts several sales, exhibits and shows throughout the year.
 Like several of the Cape's other towns, Chatham is home to a Cape Cod Baseball League team—the Chatham Anglers.

 Most importantly, the people of Chatham like to have fun and host several festivals and events throughout the year including their giant 4th of July parade, holiday celebration in December and of course, First Night Chatham.
 Where else could you see cod drop at the stroke of midnight?

 The Chatham Cheese Company is a gourmet food shop featuring artisanal cheeses from around the world.
 Pair with some great wines and treat your partner to an array of cheeses, cured meats, crackers, honeycomb, chocolate, and more.

 For a special date night, make a reservation at Del Mar Bar & Bistro.
 A popular Chatham nightspot for eating, drinking and socializing, it features a warm, contemporary atmosphere with a large bar.
 Discover creative bistro entrees, wood fired thin crust pizzas, specialty drinks, an extensive wine list, and a great selection of draft beer.